Perfection / Speculation in conversation with Natasha Vita-More

 Drawing upon practices and methodologies in fashion, architecture, visual art, consumer psychology, genetic technology, and social anthropology, his works explore human experience within an infinitely complex new media age.
 Works developed through mediums ranging from engineering blueprints, digital body scanning, videography, and meta-body representation within augmented and virtual environments.
 Over the past ten years (2014-), a series of designed experiments have formed a research lens entitled ‘The Validation Junky’.

-In Peacock’s work, the viewer becomes the participant.
-He developed his deep understanding of audience engagement through over ten years of hybrid practice, working in architecture, teaching future fashion concept, consulting with brands, and creating experiments through designed interactions and environments.
+In Peacock’s practice, the viewer becomes an active participant.
+His extensive experience in audience engagement, developed over a decade of hybrid practice, spans architecture, teaching future fashion concepts, consulting with brands, and designing experimental interactive environments.

-He has designed for Amanda Levete Architects, Heatherwick Studio, WilkinsonEyre and consulted for Audi, FIAT, NEOM Saudi Arabia, Stella McCartney, and the Science Gallery Network amongst others.
+Peacock has contributed to projects for Amanda Levete Architects, Heatherwick Studio, and WilkinsonEyre, and has consulted for clients including Audi, FIAT, NEOM Saudi Arabia, Stella McCartney, and the Science Gallery Network, among others.

 photo Daniel Slotvik